nhoening/StoSim/doc/tut/basic.rst

 Selecting type and data
 ^^^^^^^^^^^^^^^^^^^^^^^

-Nicessa supports two types of plots and they both differ in their approach to data selection and preparation.
+StoSim supports two types of plots and they both differ in their approach to data selection and preparation.

-If you tell nicessa to produce a ``line`` plot, it will average over all log files that are in matched data-folders and show the averages on a line.
+If you tell stosim to produce a ``line`` plot, it will average over all log files that are in matched data-folders and show the averages on a line.
 While doing so, it can automatically add error bars to the plot, showing the standard deviation in the data.
 This is the ``use-y-errorbars`` - setting which is for this example set to 0 (meaning no, where 1 would mean yes).

-If you tell Nicessa to produce a ``scatter`` plot, it will merely put all <x,y> data points on the figure.
+If you tell StoSim to produce a ``scatter`` plot, it will merely put all <x,y> data points on the figure.
 The interesting part is that you may want to select certain data points instead of plotting all of them (we already produce 5 * 500 = 25000 points in this example).
-We use the optional ``_select``  directive here to say that for each run Nicessa made on our simulation, we want to select only one value - the maximal number which the random walk encountered and also the minimal (before you ask, Nicessa currently has ``max-x``, ``max-y``, ``min-x``, ``min-y`` and ``last``.
+We use the optional ``_select``  directive here to say that for each run StoSim made on our simulation, we want to select only one value - the maximal number which the random walk encountered and also the minimal (before you ask, StoSim currently has ``max-x``, ``max-y``, ``min-x``, ``min-y`` and ``last``.
 More are possible and I certainly want custome selectors).

 Let's now run the simulation with

-    ``$ python nicessa.py --folder examples/basic/``
+    ``$ stosim --folder examples/basic/``

-This is what I see on the terminal (on my PC, I made ``nicessa`` an alias for ``python <path/to/>nicessa.py``):
+This is what I see on the terminal (on my PC, I made ``stosim`` an alias for ``python <path/to/>stosim.py``):

 .. figure:: ../img/basic_run.png
     :align: center